burakmert236/dream-games-case/README.md

 Dream Games Case Study
 ======================

+Application uses a MySQL database, related configurations for database connection is in the file with path "src/main/resources/application.properties".

-These are example requests and responses for Row Match service running at [http://localhost:8080](http://localhost:8080)
+These are example requests and responses for Row Match service running at [http://localhost:8080](http://localhost:8080).

 USER API
 --------